 A small group of us stood under a tent at Nelsonville’s Final Friday event a few weeks ago.
 We were selling produce from the Chesterhill Produce Auction and advertising ways to get fresh, local produce right in town.
 One family approached the table and after scanning the array of produce we were offering, turned to ask who I assume was mom if the kids had ever had a peach before.
 Have the kids ever had a peach before?
-I’ve eaten peaches my whole life whether they were local or not; it’s just normal summer snack.
+Peaches are the epitome of a perfect summer snack!

-I couldn’t believe I was about to hand these kids their first peach ever.
-Unfortunately maybe it was a texture thing, but they were not at all satisfied with this new snack.
+Unfortunately maybe it was a texture thing, but they were not at all satisfied with this snack.
 Regardless, I was happy to have had a part in their exploration of local produce.

 Moments like these are what have made this job so satisfying and fun.
 I’m half way through my service term as ACEnet’s summer AmeriCorps VISTA, and I’m so happy I stuck around Athens a little longer after being given this opportunity.
 My position involves producing videos for ACEnet (a small business incubator organization) and some of its partners and initiatives, and I also get to play a small role in working toward a more successful local food system in Nelsonville.